geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

 ## Testing the SDK
 #### Using a Test Server
 We have provided a simple mock server implementation that can be used for very basic testing of the SDK.
 There are several other test scripts available.
-Please see the scripts section of the package.json file for more information.
+See the scripts section of the package.json file for more information.

 ##### Run tests in the browser against mock server.